Medical Laboratory Technician

 It’s an intense program emphasizing critical thinking and practical skills, but our graduates are prepared to enter the workforce and begin their career.
 This program is perfect for anyone looking to remain behind the scenes but be involved in patient care.

-Vincent Strow, Assistant Professor, Health Careers
+Vincent Strow, Associate Professor, Health Careers

 How Do I Get Into the Medical Laboratory Technician Program?